lmu-cmsi3520-fall2021/assignments/relational-db-mini-stack.md

 4. An _aggregate_ query that provides counts for certain groups in your dataset using `GROUP BY` and `COUNT`
 5. A _ranking_ query that provides the “top” or “bottom” _n_ records based on some metric using `LIMIT`

+Five (5)-member groups are asked to do two (2) additional queries: one (1) more from either query type 1–2 and one (1) more of any query type 3–5, for the same total number of points overall.

-If inspiration strikes you, don’t stop at just these five (5) queries.
+If inspiration strikes you, don’t stop at just the required queries.
 The more practice you get with SQL, the better.
-The five that are given are only meant to provide the base coverage for this assignment.
+The ones that are given are only meant to provide the base coverage for this assignment.

 ### Get ScanDALous: _dal.*_
 “DAL” stands for “data access layer”—a term frequently used for the portion of a system whose primary concern is the CRUD (creation, reading, updating, and deletion) of persistent data.
 In a programming language of your choice (with help from a corresponding database connection library), write the beginnings of a data access layer for your database.
 The [Netflix Prize example](./netflix-prize-relational-example) provides its own _dal_ that you can use as a reference.